jamesyang124/linkit/README.md

 12/15/2014

+- Compress ja and css file, ready to deploy.
 - Add `Rack::Deflator` before `ActionDispatch::Static` for encoding response as gzip compression.
 - Replace `u100.png` and `u40.png` to data uri.
 - Precompile assets and refine redundant js code, always put embedly preview in last line of the script.